Licensing

 # .env.productionNEXT_PUBLIC_DOMAIN_TOKEN="Your Prod Domain Token"Step 2: Configure Each Key in CI/CD Pipeline

-Section titled “Step 2: Configure Each Key in CI/CD Pipeline”After defining environment variables for each environment, you can configure them in your CI/CD pipeline so your application can access the correct license key per environment.
+Section titled “Step 2: Configure Each Key in CI/CD Pipeline”After defining environment variables for each environment, you can configure them in your CI/CD pipeline so your application can access the correct domain token per environment.

 Example: Vercel Configuration